Evie (song)

 "Evie" is a rock song performed by Australian singer and former frontman of the Easybeats, Stevie Wright.
 It was written by Harry Vanda and George Young and released as a single in 1974.
 It has been suggested that it is the first 11-minute song to chart at #1 anywhere in the world.
+According to author Mark Juddery, the song was "the longest Australian single ever to make the charts."

 The song features three parts—Part 1, "Let your hair hang down"; Part 2, "Evie"; and Part 3, "I'm losing you"—and some critics consider it as one of the most perfect rock n' roll songs ever.

 Part One (when they meet) is a guitar driven, hard rocking and bluesy, swaggering and swayful song.
 Part Two (the marriage) is more piano and string based, a much softer emotional ballad style.
 Part Three (the death of Evie in childbirth) is more of a disco-rock style, being quicker, relatively urgent and guitar driven track with a strong vocal.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Evie" was ranked number 17.